Pro Tips for Planning a Destination Wedding

 • Thailand

 Take dates into consideration.
 If you are requesting the presence of families, especially those with school-aged children, be prepared for them to decline the invitation unless the wedding is held during the summer months when the kids are on vacation.
-Also, give some thought to the time of year and the destination’s usual weather patterns for that time period.
+Also, give some thought to the time of year and the destination’s usual weather patterns.
 Then weigh the pros and cons.
 For example, you might want to avoid a summer wedding in Cancun, Cozumel, or the Mexican Riviera due to extreme heat and humidity, and fall is considered the rainy season.
 Perhaps a spring wedding would be the best for this destination, even if it means guests with children might have to opt-out.

 GET TO KNOW YOUR DESTINATION